YohaiCP/d9-autobrd-gcp/README.md

 # d9-autobrd-gcp
-Serverless function for onboarding and monitoring GCP projects in Dome9.
+Deploy a serverless function for onboarding and monitoring GCP projects in Dome9 (CloudGuard).\
+The function is deployed in the project specificed by the user in < project_id > script input parameter.\
+The function will scan all projects in the organization of < project_id > and will onboard them to Dome9.\
+The function creates a service account per project and uses them to onboard to Dome9.

 ## Prerequisites for installation